Risks of AI: how to embrace AI and mitigate the risks

 If left unchecked, these errors can have far-reaching consequences, affecting decision-making and potentially damaging a company’s reputation.

-That’s why it’s important for AI to complement your expertise, not replace it.
+That’s why it’s important for AI to add to your expertise, not replace it.
 This is especially important in complex, highly regulated professions with a low risk appetite.
 To mitigate this AI risk, the outputs should always be checked thoroughly and verified by professionals before being used.

 2. Algorithmic bias and discrimination

-Algorithmic bias is another key risk of AI.
+Algorithmic bias is another key risk of AI for lawyers to mitigate.
 This can occur when the data used to train or design AI is biased.
 This AI risk can also occur when the data used is incomplete or insufficient.

 For example, research by The Brookings Institution highlights instances where algorithmic bias has been observed in online recruitment tools, online ads, facial recognition technology, and even criminal justice algorithms.